Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Chakra: 30
 - Range: Touch
 - Speed: 10
-- Seal Speed: 20
+- Seal Speed: 40

 Effects: This suppresses any seal in this section of the PHB, and many which are not.
 While the seal won't be removed, it won't activate or have any of its normal effects as long as the Evil Sealing Method remains in place.
 This technique is dependent upon the recipient's willpower: all a person has to do is focus and the Evil Sealing Method will be disabled, until they spend 1 Willpower to reactivate it.
 Virtually any long-term chakra-based effect (even ones that aren't actually fuuinjutsu) can be suppressed by it.
 Even the effects and abilities of bloodlines can be sealed.

 #### --( Tsute Fuuin - Influence Seal )--
 This seal was originally created and placed upon servants of the Diamyo, ensuring those closest to them could not spy or sabotage the feudal lords.
 Over time, shinobi adapted to suit their own needs, which naturally meant that it found a usage in combat.

-- Chakra: +20, raised to +36 if it hits
+- Chakra: 20, raised to 36 if it hits
+- Range: Touch
-- Speed: +12
+- Speed: 20
 - Special: Exclusive

-Effects: This is used as a link to any basic unarmed attack.
-When you hit, make an opposed Espionage roll: If you succeed, the seal is placed without the target knowing.
+Effects: If you hit, make an opposed Espionage roll: If you succeed, the seal is placed without the target knowing.

 The seal is inactive by default, but as a Speed 4, Chakra 10 + X interrupt in response to any non-interrupt action they take, you can create a temporary form of paralysis which turns their own Chakra against them, preventing the action they were going to perform, and forcing them to make a Chakra (X * 2) roll.
 If they fail, they are not fatigued, and they do not roll the Chakra or Stamina rolls associated with their action, as they are prevented from performing it.
 Their IC is not advanced by the action's Speed, and instead they suffer a Stun 5.
 X has a maximum value of your Chakra Control Ranks.